Kiepenkerl "Abed in a Cornfield"

 Flowering Period: June, July, August, September, October

-Flower Color: Mixed
+Flower Colour: Mixed

 Where to plant: Outdoors

-Height of Growth:: 60 cm
+Height of Growth: 60 cm

 Light Requirements: Sun to partial shade, Full sun , Half Shade